Battle of Brier Creek: Campbell leaves Augusta

 Campbell did not find out about the Battle of Kettle Creek until after he had already left Augusta.
 During the occupation of Augusta, he had suffered only a single casualty, but the means of that loss was cause for anger among his regulars.
 One of the 71st Regiment's men had been assigned as a "safeguard" in a private residence, a position normally out of bounds to attack in European warfare.
 This soldier had been killed by Patriot partisans, and neither Williamson nor Lincoln wanted to prosecute them for the violation.

 Campbell led the troops south until they reached Ebenezer, burning the bridge across Brier Creek on the way.
-At Ebenezer he turned command of the column over to General Prevost's younger brother, Lieutenant Colonel Mark Prevost, and headed down the river to return to England.
+At Ebenezer he turned command of the column over to General Prevost's younger brother, Lieutenant Colonel Jacques Marcus Prevost, and headed down the river to return to England.
 General Ashe trailed after Campbell, and on February 26 camped near the confluence of Brier Creek and the Savannah River, about 15 mi to the north.
 Ashe set his men to repairing the bridge.
 While encamped there, he was joined by about 200 light cavalry and some additional light infantry units, swelling his force to about 1,300 men.